wbcmedia/wbcmedia.github.io/planet-of-the-dames-songs.md

 ## Starship Trooper

 Hey, captain Dan

 won't you be my lover

 you're the best thing

 that I've ever discovered

 Mum and Dad left me

 they went to the stars

 then the evil dames sentenced me to life behind bars

 I'm captain Dan

 I'm the king of the lovers

 All my best moves happen under the covers

 My Jaguar's a soft-top

 a cabriolet

 she's a beauty with her top down

 She goes all the way

 I lost my heart

 to a starship trooper

 finding love in hyper space

 This is more than infatuation

 Hand in hand in a love-embrace

 Listen captain Dan

 You set my heart a'beating

 My temperature's rising,

 my onesie's overheating

 Hold me, kiss me, do what you will

 I want to feel that galactic thrill

 I'm a ladies man

 I'm a hot-blooded stallion

 Would you like to touch my shiny medallion

 Cruising round the stars

 In my flashy space-jag

 Maybe you could join me for a lovely day out?

 I lost my heart

 to a starship trooper

 finding love in hyper space

 This is more than infatuation

 Hand in hand in a love-embrace

 Now that I'm free and I've learned I'm a Jedi

 Please don't say that we should say goodbye

 Hush now, darling, don't say a word

 I'll sweep you off your feet when you've saved the world

 I lost my heart

 to a starship trooper

 finding love in hyper space

 This is more than infatuation

 Hand in hand in a love-embrace

 I lost my heart

 to a starship trooper

 finding love in hyper space

-## Finale Song

-Cant believe Captain Dan dumped me for that pink octopus

-There's a starman waiting in the sky
-He'd like to come and meet us
-But he thinks he'd blow our minds
-There's a starman waiting in the sky
-He's told us not to blow it
-'Cause he knows it's all worthwhile
-He told me
-"Let the children lose it
-Let the children use it
-Let all the children boogie"

-[Verse 2]
-I had to phone someone, so I picked on you
-Hey, that's far out, so you heard him too
-Switch on the TV, we may pick him up on Channel Two Look out your window, I can see his light
-If we can sparkle, he may land tonight
-Don't tell your poppa or he'll get us locked up in fright

-You might also like
-It’s the End of the World as We Know It (And I Feel Fine) R.E.M.
-Say Don’t Go (Taylor’s Version) [From The Vault] Taylor Swift
-Every Breath You Take
-The Police

-[Chorus]
-There's a starman waiting in the sky
-He'd like to come and meet us
-But he thinks he'd blow our minds
-There's a starman waiting in the sky
-He's told us not to blow it
-'Cause he knows it's all worthwhile
-He told me
-"Let the children lose it
-Let the children use it
-Let all the children boogie"
-Starman waiting in the sky
-He'd like to come and meet us
-But he thinks he'd blow our minds
-There's a starman waiting in the sky
-He's told us not to blow it
-'Cause he knows it's all worthwhile
-"He told me
-Let the children lose it
-Let the children use it
-Let all the children boogie"

-[Outro]
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la
-La, la, la, la-la, la, la, la

-Go your own way
-Just can't get enough
-We are family
-A little respect
-Africa
-Sweet dreams
-Livin on a prayer
-Atomic
-Girls just want to have fun
-Baby one more time (Make me Damely one more time)
-Call me maybe
-Starman